c4tk/c4tk/src/content/events/microsoft/2015/faq.md

 ---
 questions:
 - question:
-    What's a hackathon, a Film Challenge, and a Game Jam?
+    What's a hackathon?
   answer:
-    A hackathon is an event where people get together and develop some awesome technologies, and in this case films (Film Challenge) and games (Game Jam), in a short time span.
+    A hackathon is an event where people get together and develop some awesome technologies in a short time span.
 Think of it as a creative marathon where at the end you have some product to show for.
 - question:
     Who is organizing the 2015 Code for the Kingdom at Microsoft event?
   answer:
-    The Create for the Kingdom Austin event is being organized by Leadership Network with the collaboration of the Austin Christian Technologists and Entrepreneurs meetup group.
+    It is being organized by MMFM @ Microsoft (Marketplace Missionaries For Frontier Mission) in collaboration with Leadership Network and TheoTech.
 - question:
     What is this event trying to accomplish?
   answer: